 A few months ago, my mom and I took a little mother-daughter trip to Miami and Key West.
-We flew into Miami, rented a car, and drove the three and a half hours into Key West.
+Mom and I flew into Miami, rented a car, and drove the three and a half hours into Key West.
 We spent two days/three nights in Key West and then drove back to Miami where we spent three days and three nights.
 We had the best time and I’m excited to recap everything we did in today’s post!

 Mother-Daughter Trip in Florida: a Complete Travel Guide to Miami and Key West

 We had a rental car in Key West but decided to drop it off before our extended stay in Miami.
 It was the best decision and we ended up walking or taking an Uber anywhere we needed to go.
 We stayed mainly in the South Beach area.
 What I didn’t realize was how bad the traffic in Miami is and how long it would take to go to different areas.
 Next time I go to Miami I want to stay in a different area and explore!
-But South Beach was great and had plenty of restaurants and fun.

 Where to Stay

 We stayed at the Moxy South Beach.
 I have a full recap here but it’s the perfect location!
 They have a pool with a restaurant and rooftop bar and mom and I spent most evenings there watching the sunset.